JS/WASM Runtime

 Creating a Runtime

 Section titled “Creating a Runtime”The runtime uses a factory pattern.
-First, initialize the WASM module (done once), then create runtimes from it:
+Initialize the WASM module once, then create runtimes from it:

 import { initXript } from "@xriptjs/runtime";